nickb1125/biostats-821-final-project/README.md

 'SAC' 'IND' 'BKN' 'GSW' 'ATL' and 'MIA'
 ```

+Finally, note that your first ever request will take ~20 seconds, but following requests should repond in under a second.

 ### Installation

 To use the predictor, you must have Python 3.6 or higher installed.
 First, clone the repository to your local machine and install requirements.
 Also set your PYTHONPATH appropriately if neccecary: